 If you think you can’t follow instructions you’re given, tell your doctor.
 Being realistic and honest is the only way to create an effective treatment plan.

 Don’t be afraid to ask what your treatment options are.

 If you need a test, ask questions like:

 - How is it done?

 - How and when will I get the results?

 If you need a prescription, let your doctor know if:

 After Your Appointment

-Follow doctor’s orders.
-Some rules were meant to be followed.
+Listen to doctor’s orders.
+These rules were meant to be followed:

 Print the list below.